 Wasted food costs the average household £470 a year – and families with children £700 a year.

-Second is realism: don’t pile the trolley with salad unless your family will eat it.
+The second is realism: don’t pile the trolley with salad unless your family will eat it.

 Finally there’s vigilance: halfway through the week, revisit your fridge.
 If you’ve failed to eat what you thought, this is the time to start freezing.